-This is similar to the above but symptoms develop days or weeks after a stressful situation, as a reaction or adjustment to the problem.
-For example, as a reaction to a divorce or house move.
+This is similar to the above but symptoms develop days or weeks after a stressful situation such as a divorce or house move, as a reaction or adjustment to the problem.
 Symptoms are similar to acute reaction to stress but may include depression.
 The symptoms tend to improve over a few weeks or so.

 Phobic anxiety disorders